nadavrot/bistra/README.md

 ## Bistra

-Bistra is a code generator and a small domain specific language, designed to make it easier to write high-performance kernels.
-The library is designed to allow state of the art compiler optimizations and code generation of numeric programs.
+Bistra (быстро) is a code generator and a small domain-specific language, designed to generate high-performance kernels (such as GEMMs, convolutions, etc).
+The program is designed to allow powerful compiler optimizations and code generation that are not possible in C. The tool can auto-tune GEMM kernels to around 90% of peak performance (on X86/AVX2) within seconds.

+Bistra contains a branching/filtering pass manager that enables efficient auto-tuning.
+The tool combines static analysis methods for estimating things like register pressure, and cache utilization, with code that runs and measures the performance of the generated code.
+The tool also emits useful diagnostics and allows modification of the kernel with pragmas or C-API.
+The tool enables automatic operator fusion, which is very useful in accelerating linear algebra operations.

 ## Getting Started